ShiromiyaG/ShibaMusic/README.md

 ---

-This app is based on [Tempo](https://github.com/eddyizm/tempo) by CappielloAntonio, licensed under GPL-3.0.
+This app is based on [Tempo](https://github.com/eddyizm/tempo) by eddyizm, licensed under GPL-3.0.